 In creating specialized procedures, a specialization-slicing algorithm must decide for which subsets of the formal parameters a given procedure should be specialized, and which program elements should be included in each specialized procedure.
-As we show in §3.2 and §5.3, there can be cascade effects: when a specialized copy of p is created, it may be necessary to create specialized copies of procedures called by p and so on.
-The process cannot go on forever, because there are only a finite number of combinations of actuals that are possible; however, the cascade effect can be exponential in the worst case (§5.3).
+As we show in $\S 3.2$ and $\S 5.3$, there can be cascade effects: when a specialized copy of p is created, it may be necessary to create specialized copies of procedures called by p and so on.
+The process cannot go on forever, because there are only a finite number of combinations of actuals that are possible; however, the cascade effect can be exponential in the worst case ($\S 5.3$).

 If exponential explosion was the usual outcome, our algorithm would not be useful.
-However, our experiments indicate that exponential explosion does not arise in practice: no procedure had more than four specialized versions, and the vast majority of procedures (90.8%) had just a single version (see $\S 9$ ).
+However, our experiments indicate that exponential explosion does not arise in practice: no procedure had more than four specialized versions, and the vast majority of procedures (90.8%) had just a single version (see §9).
 Moreover, the experiments showed that the overall size increase is also modest.
-Normalized to "|closure slice| = 100," on average (computed as the geometric mean) specialization slices are 105.5.
+Normalized to "|closure slice| = 100", on average (computed as the geometric mean) specialization slices are 105.5.
 That is, 5.5% worth of closure-slice elements are replicated.
-However, there is a sense in which our specialization-slicing algorithm returns an answer that is optimal: (i) the result is minimal in a sense defined precisely in $\S 3.1$ , and (ii) each element replicated by the specialization-slicing algorithm is necessary for the slice to capture one of the program's specialized patterns of behavior.
+However, there is a sense in which our specialization-slicing algorithm returns an answer that is optimal: (i) the result is minimal in a sense defined precisely in §3.1, and (ii) each element replicated by the specialization-slicing algorithm is necessary for the slice to capture one of the program's specialized patterns of behavior.2

 Fig. 1 is an example of specialization slicing applied to a non-recursive program.
 To see the outcome of specialization slicing on a recursive program, consider the program shown in Fig. 2(a) and the specialization slice with respect to line (28), shown in Fig. 2(b).
 This example shows what happens when some program elements are relevant in one recursive invocation, but not relevant in another recursive invocation of the same procedure.
-Note that just after line (27), g1 is relevant to the slice, but g2 is not.
-However, just after line (16), in some calling contexts g1 is relevant, but not g2, while in other calling contexts g2 is relevant, but not g1.
+There are two kinds of effects: